Health Feature Articles

 Stress reduction for a healthier you

-Jinny Hopp, former Human Environmental Sciences Specialist in Jasper County, University of Missouri Extension
+Jinny Hopp, former Human Environmental Sciences Specialist, Jasper County, University of Missouri Extension

 One of the best ways to protect your health is to reduce the unhealthy stress in your life.
 Research continues to show us that too much stress robs us of sleep, causes us to gain or lose too much weight, causes headaches, etc. Too much stress also destroys emotional ties with the people we live and work with on a daily basis.
 Although you can’t completely eliminate stress from your life, here are some steps you can take to manage your stress in ways that lead to greater health and happiness.